bio-ontology-research-group/Prediction-of-Host-Pathogen-Interactions/README.md

 * train.ipynb: Trains the prediction model by leave-one-taxon-out cross-validation and computing the performance.
 The input files need to be changed for each set of features.
 * train&predict.ipynb: Trains and saves the model predictions to predictions.tsv.

-### 4. Plots
+### 4. Plotting the figures in the paper
-* plots.ipynb: generates the TPR plots and the AUC-Epoch plots.
+* plots.ipynb: generates the TPR plots and the AUC-Epoch figures.